WASAC/vt-map/public/README.md

 # Vector Tile Map

-This is to provide the water supply network data through Mapbox Vector Tile format which is owned by `Narok Water and Sewerage Services Company(NARWASSCO)` in Kenya.
+This is to provide the water supply network data through Mapbox Vector Tile format which is owned by [Water and Sanitation Corporation (WASAC)(https://www.wasac.rw) in Rwanda.

 ## License